corbtastik/yolo/README.md

 ### ASAP

+__Work-in-progress:__

-* Image flexbox, add radius to images.
+* Image Flexbox, add next and previous links on image modal.
+* Add support for Github Gist.
+* Add theme variable for table header color and use in code-header and table headers.
 * Verify Image responsiveness.
 * Add figure to image for caption display.
   * Test default alignment and center alignment.
-* Image Flexbox, add next and previous links on image modal.
 * Try different `back-to-top` styles.
 * Add eye candy to image modal close button.
 * Scrub and implement consistent size and dimension units.

+__Complete:__

 * [DONE] Image resize on click.
   * [DONE] Maintain aspect ratio of source image.
   * [DONE] Recompute border radius when at max.